jstylezzz/policy/README.md

-# policy
+# Policies
-Repository containing policies for published apps.
+This repository contains policies that are in effect for things that I publish (if a project requires it).